|mountain guiding mountain instruction ski touring alpinism studio about us|

 *note:prices are in NZ$ and include GST (our goods & services tax of 15 %)

-Need help to organize your private mountain guiding adventure?
+organize your private mountain guiding adventure this coming summer?

 To become an internationally fully qualified mountain guide takes approximately five years of training and assessment.
 Kiwi guides are trained and assessed through the New Zealand Mountain Guides Association (NZMGA) which is overseen by the International Federation of Mountain Guides Association (IFMGA).